-DoorDash and UberEats, who previously focused on restaurant-only delivery, is now moving into the grocery delivery space.
+DoorDash and UberEats, which previously focused on restaurant-only delivery, is now moving into the grocery delivery space.
 Similarly, grocery chains are now evolving by offering ready-to-eat meals and are easily served by DoorDash and UberEats last-mile delivery for customers desiring a quick meal, often in 30 minutes or less.

-At the same time, grocery brands are evaluating the economics of third party (3P) grocery delivery over their own (1P) delivery systems.
+At the same time, grocery brands are evaluating the economics of third-party (3P) grocery delivery over their own (1P) delivery systems.
 Online orders are inherently more expensive than traditional in-store purchases, an extra expense that an industry with razor-thin margins cannot always afford.
 Brands like Walmart are experimenting with 1P full assortment delivery, allowing customers to expand beyond traditional grocery orders.

 In that light, some brands are choosing to develop alternative grocery delivery services.
 Some are using local delivery companies or are investing in technology to improve delivery while driving down costs, according to Bill Bishop.

-The lines between last-mile grocery delivery, restaurant delivery, and full assortment delivery, in addition to who performs that last mile delivery will continue to blur as brands develop new hybrids that fit the geographic area and customer market they serve.
+The lines between last-mile grocery delivery, restaurant delivery, and full assortment delivery, in addition to who performs that last-mile delivery will continue to blur as brands develop new hybrids that fit the geographic area and customer market they serve.

 Who are the last-mile leaders?

 Instacart is currently the leader in last-mile grocery delivery.
-While Instacart does not publish their revenue numbers, estimates indicate that they earned over $3 billion in 2019, but had yet to see a profit until April 2020.
+While Instacart does not publish its revenue numbers, estimates indicate that they earned over $3 billion in 2019, but had yet to see a profit until April 2020.
 Instacart has over 500,000 shoppers, an increase of 284% over 2019’s estimate of 130,000 shoppers who support an estimated number of 5.5 million grocery delivery users, a 2019 estimate.

 Shipt, owned by Target Stores, reported in May 2020 that sales through their service grew 300% year over year.
 Rosie, a 3P delivery service catering to independent grocers, reported an increase of 900% since the start of the pandemic.

 DoorDash is the most used restaurant delivery service, citing an increase of 21% of consumers using the service between January and May 2020.
-According to Tory Gundelach and Kantar Research, the restaurant delivery service volume increased 123%.
-But due to the blurring lines of restaurant and ready-to-go meals from retailers, 63% of grocery shoppers are very or somewhat likely to order a sandwich from a retailer, indicating that this sector will see even more growth.
+According to Tory Gundelach and Kantar Research, the restaurant delivery service volume increased by 123%.
+But due to the blurring lines of restaurants and ready-to-go meals from retailers, 63% of grocery shoppers are very or somewhat likely to order a sandwich from a retailer, indicating that this sector will see even more growth.

-However, Bill Bishop believes that the Amazon Fresh hybrid model of brick and mortar stores along with distribution hubs will challenge the current models, pushing them to challenge current delivery methods and time frames.
+However, Bill Bishop believes that the Amazon Fresh hybrid model of brick-and-mortar stores along with distribution hubs will challenge the current models, pushing them to challenge current delivery methods and time frames.
 In the meantime, Shipt, Doordash, Postmates, FreshDirect, Ubereats, and even independent players will create new market models.